korcsmarosgroup/ViralLink/README.md

 python3 virallink.py
 ```

-The speed of the whole pipeline run is roughly between 2 and 2 ½ hours, but this will depend on the hardware which it is being run on.
+The speed of the whole pipeline run is roughly between 2 - 2 ½ hours, but this will depend on the hardware which it is being run on.

 If you want to run any steps separately from the others, you need to navigate into the scripts folder after you got your prompt inside the docker container: ```root@3c172830ba15:/home/virallink#```.
 Every step has its own readme file, which contains the information on how you can run the given step only.
 For example:
 ```